hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 document are to be interpreted as described in BCP&nbsp;14 {{RFC2119}} {{RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-This specification uses the following abbreviations:
+This specification uses the following abbreviations and terms:

 - Key-encryption key (KEK), a term defined in RFC 4949 {{RFC4949}}.
 - Content-encryption key (CEK), a term defined in RFC 2630 {{RFC2630}}.
 - Hybrid Public Key Encryption (HPKE) is defined in {{I-D.irtf-cfrg-hpke}}.
+- pkR is the public key of the recipient, as defined in {{I-D.irtf-cfrg-hpke}}.
+- skR is the private key of the recipient, as defined in {{I-D.irtf-cfrg-hpke}}.

 # HPKE for COSE

+## Overview

 HPKE, when used with COSE, follows a three layer structure:

 - Layer 0 (corresponding to the COSE_Encrypt structure) contains content encrypted with the CEK.
 This ciphertext may be detached.
 If not detached, then it is included.

 - Layer 1 (see COSE_recipient_outer structure) includes the encrypted CEK.

 - Layer 2 (in the COSE_recipient_inner structure) contains parameters needed for HPKE to generate the layer 1 key and to encrypt it.